marcusoftnet/marcusoftnet.github.io/_posts/2016-02-21-what-is-really-important.md

 Or do the opposite; the best time I had - what do I remember?
 For me it's always people and the feeling of being great together.

-What is really important?
-How can I be the one that spread more of that in my workplace?
+What is important, really?
+Can I be the one that spread more of *that* in my workplace?

 Hugs!